orpiske/sdm-devel-packages/README.md

-SSPS: Packages
+SDM Devel: Packages
 ============

-This is source packages repository for the Software Deployment Module (SDM).
+This is package repository for the development version of Software Deployment Module (SDM).

 References
 ----